testcontainers/testcontainers-ruby/compose/README.md

 ``` ruby
 compose = Testcontainer::ComposeContainer.new(filepath: Dir.getwd)
 ```
-The instance creates a set of containers defined on the .yml file, the 'container.start' wakes up all containers as service
+The instance creates a set of containers defined on the .yml file, the 'compose.start' wakes up all containers as service

 Start the services of compose